bbwwgg/PRG1002_Dating_app/README.md

 - DNS (Domain Name System) is a method that turns readable domain names EG: https://www.google.com/ into an actual IP address to send the information to

-- PORTS Servers accept information only on specfic ports: HTTPS is only accepted by a server listening on port 443 and HTTP is only accepted by a server listening on port 80.
+- PORTS Servers accept information only on specific ports: HTTPS is only accepted by a server listening on port 443 and HTTP is only accepted by a server listening on port 80.
 Its important to note that HTTPS is seen as a much more secure form of sending data as it is encrypted while HTTP is not.

 ![HTTP v HTTPS](images/Port80vPort443.png)